Skip to content

 Shear size isn't one-size-fits-all—it depends on your hand size and the techniques you use most often.
 As a general rule, shorter blades (around 4.5 to 5.5 inches) give you more control for detailed work around the ears or for intricate texturizing.
 Longer blades (6 inches and up) are fantastic for techniques like scissor-over-comb and creating blunt lines, as they can cut through larger sections of hair more efficiently.
 The weight and balance are just as important.
 Your shears should feel substantial but not heavy, allowing you to work without tiring out your hand.

-Understanding Tension Systems
+Making Sense of Tension Systems

 The tension system is the screw or dial that holds your blades together, and it’s critical for performance.
 If the tension is too loose, the blades can fold or bend the hair instead of cutting it cleanly.
 If it’s too tight, you’ll wear out the blades (and your hand) much faster.
 The right tension allows the shears to open and close smoothly with minimal effort, giving you a crisp, clean cut every time.
 Check the tension daily and make small adjustments as needed.
 This simple step ensures your shears perform their best and last for years, which is why so many pros trust featured brands known for reliable hardware.

-Top Scissor Brands Barbers Trust
+Top Scissor Brands Stylists Swear By

 When you’re investing in a tool you’ll use every single day, brand reputation matters.
 While the perfect pair of scissors often comes down to personal feel and preference, some brands have consistently earned the trust of barbers worldwide through exceptional craftsmanship, durability, and performance.
 These are the names that come up again and again in barbershops for a reason.